cather/High-Flyer/GameDesignDoc.md

 # Game Overview
 Pilot High Flyer through outer space as long as possible, collecting stars and avoiding obstacles!
-Use the arrow keys to move High Flyer, mouse to shoot lasers at enemies, and space bar to pause the game.
+Use the arrow keys to move High Flyer, mouse left-click to shoot lasers at enemies, and mouse right-click to pause the game.

 ----